 Wild caught salmon is considered to be one of the world’s healthiest foods due to the abundance of Omega-3 fatty acids, selenium and iodine.
-Those elements keep your body healthy by reducing inflammation, lowering blood pressure and keeping your thyroid in a good shape.
+Those elements keep your body healthy by reducing inflammation.
+The also lower blood pressure and keep your thyroid in a good shape.
+Very important!

 What’s even more amazing about salmon is that salmon is an excellent source of essential vitamins to keep your body healthy longer.
 It’s high in B vitamins, which protect your heart brain and maintain nervous system.
 Of course, the topping in this recipe is no less nutritious.
 This bright orange color is loaded with vitamins and minerals too!

-If you are a fan of fresh fish like we are, I hope you will also try my recipes for Pesto Shrimp Fettuccine in Mushroom Garlic Sauce and Shrimp Pasta in Garlic Basil Tomato Sauce.
+If you are a fan of fresh salmon like we are, I hope you will also try our recipes for Pesto Shrimp Fettuccine in Mushroom Garlic Sauce and Shrimp Pasta in Garlic Basil Tomato Sauce.
 These are perfect for a weeknight dinner or for when you have guests.

 - 1 lb. salmon fillet (skin on, boneless)

 - 1 teaspoon onion powder

 - Black Pepper to taste

 Preheat oven to 425 degrees.

 - Mix seasoning blend together.